Act 46 - My take

 In 2014 as I went door to door in our Manchester, Arlington, Sunderland and Sandgate communities the concern that was utmost on the minds of residents was the property tax.
 With a diminishing school population and rising school costs, the education committee of the House worked for a year to address the problem.
 They came up with a solution.
 Spending thresholds on Vermont schools.

 The results are now in and 127 schools are reasonably to extremely unhappy and balking at Act 46 while 150 other schools are more compliant but not thrilled.
 The argument goes in Montpelier that it's not fair that some districts have come into line and others are just whining.
 But whine they might.
 Act 46 is a law with spending cap thresholds that is upsetting the way education has structurally functioned in Vermont for decade upon decade.
 But, as we all know, no one ever takes action and things don't change unless things are shaken-up.
 Whether you are a member of a school board, a parent, a teachers, a member of the union, or simply a taxpayer — for the most part we prefer working within a broken system than changing the system in rudimentary ways because we are unsure of outcomes.
+The majority of the time we prefer the status quo.
+Act 46 did not give school boards sufficient time to really evaluate and thoughtfully prepare for the policy change.
+Local school boards, faced with a deadline to get make some severe budget adjustments that cut in to current educational programming, does seem unfair.
+But having the costs overruns on a yearly basis does not seem fair either.
+I originally did not support Act 46 but then changed by mind for two specific reasons:

 First, I was told there would be guarantees in place that school choice would continue.
 This is important because school choice works in Manchester and other places in Vermont.
 Unlike other states where choice can appear positive but largely works to disadvantage certain minority populations, That has not proven to be our case in Manchester.
 At least not yet.
 I think a good case can be made to repeal the thresholds in Manchester for the simple reason that "minority" students in our area fall into a category based upon socio- economic considerations.
 I would argue that they should receive the highest quality education possible.
 We have private schools that offer excellent educational opportunities.
 Our public schools must also be supported so that they can also continue to offer the very best education for children.
 In Bennington 4, I believe school choice needs to be protected.
 I was promised that it would be.
 Thus I could on that basis vote for Act 46.
 But each school needs to function on the highest level possible for our children.